datumbox/dapi-model-versioning/README.md

 [14](https://github.com/pytorch/pytorch/blob/c371542e/caffe2/python/cnn.py#L182-L183),
 [15](https://github.com/pytorch/pytorch/blob/c371542efc31b1abfe6f388042aa3ab0cef935f2/caffe2/python/brew.py#L65-L66)]

-## Repository Structure
+## Repository structure

 This RFC comes with a companion [repository](https://github.com/datumbox/dapi-model-versioning).
+Amendments to this RFC should be made by sending a Pull Request to the repo.

-It aims to serve as a live RFC document capable of show-casing the proposed API and utilities, providing examples of how to address the most common model-versioning scenarios and offering actual implementations for some of the real-world models included in the Domain libraries.
+The repository aims to serve as a live RFC document capable of show-casing the proposed API and utilities, providing examples of how to address the most common model-versioning scenarios and offering actual implementations for some of the real-world models included in the Domain libraries.
 Here is its structure:

 - The `README.md` file serves as the main RFC document.
 - The `examples` folder contains standalone implementations for the most common model versioning scenarios that we've